Fair breezes. Warm friendships.

 General Lee was handicap winner in both IRC and PHS

 Yandanooka-t and Dorade shared equal first place for the Rally event

-Countdown to the anticipated start of the 2015 event on 2 May 2015
+Countdown to the anticipated start on 24 May of the 2015 event

 Click here to view the routes taken by the yachts that participated in the 2013 Race and Rally and follow their tactics as shown on the

 General Lee crew celebrates after their Bali finish Images Anna Oldfield

 The Bakewell-White designed General Lee with its owners and skippers Paul Eldrid and Scott Disley suffered a prolonged wait for wind when, oh so close to the finish line but in the grip of the infamous Lombok current.
 In the style of English yactsmen sailing off Cowes but on this occasion in beautiful Bali they chose to anchor until the wind gradually crept back some hours later, then made their dash to the finish line just off Benoa, Bali finishing at 9:53:24 WST for an elapsed time of 7days 21hours 53minutes and 24 seconds.
 Jubilation was immediately evident as the crew celebrated in the way that only a team that has tried and succeeded can know.

 Super Sled smashes Fremantle to Bali Race record

 Super Sled crosses the finish line off Benoa, Bali and sets a new race record